-Note: For the most up-to-date balance due, please visit “Account Detail for Term” located on the “Student” tab of TreeHouse (or for parents/guardians, your proxy login), or you can visit your TreeHouse Ladder (directions located here).
+Note: For the most up-to-date balance due, please visit “Account Detail for Term” located on the “Student” tab of TreeHouse (or for parents/guardians, your proxy login).

 Sample of a Drew Bill

 This is the physical address of Drew University Business Office along with telephone number and email address.
 Please note the Business Office is traditionally open 9am to 5pm, Monday through Friday.
 Exceptions will be communicated to the student body via email and will also be noted on the voice mail message should you call when the office is closed.

 Though billing statements are not mailed (but provided electronically), this address is the permanent address on file with the Registrar’s office.
 Changes/updates to this address can be made via the student portal TreeHouse.